somervda/fbmStarter/README.md

 8. Perform a "ng build --prod" to check no errors exist

 **Application specific changes**

 The previous instructions will set up aa direct copy of the fbmStarter code with your new project name, apllication specific changes will still be needed before adding your own code.
 1. Use your own firebase project information(Please don't use the fbmStarter defaults, I will be periodically refreshing this firebase project to make sure it stays fresh. ).
 The firebase config information is stored in the environment folder files.
-2. Change the PWA graphic set in
+2. Change the PWA graphic set in src/assets/icons folder.
+These need to be sized to match the file name definitions i.e. "icon-48x48.png".
+Use https://app-manifest.firebaseapp.com/ to make this easier.